geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

    .. code-block:: shell

-    cd <path of geoserver repository>
+    cd <path of GeoServer repository>
     psql -U cite cite < build/cite/wfs11/citewfs-1.1/dataset-sf0-postgis2.sql

    - Start GeoServer with the citewfs-1.1 data directory.
 Example:

    .. important::

-     If the postgresql server is not in the same host of the geoserver, you have to change the `<entry key="host">localhost</entry>` in the `datastore.xml` file, located inside each workspace directory. ex.
+     If the PostgreSQL server is not on the same host as the GeoServer, you have to change the `<entry key="host">localhost</entry>` in the `datastore.xml` file, located inside each workspace directory. ex.

      .. note::

-       <path of geoserver repository>/build/cite/wfs11/citewfs-1.1/workspaces/cgf/cgf/datastore.xml
+       <path of GeoServer repository>/build/cite/wfs11/citewfs-1.1/workspaces/cgf/cgf/datastore.xml

    .. code-block:: shell

-    cd <path of geoserver install>
+    cd <path of GeoServer install>
-    export GEOSERVER_DATA_DIR=<path of geoserver repository>/build/cite/wfs11/citewfs-1.1
+    export GEOSERVER_DATA_DIR=<path of GeoServer repository>/build/cite/wfs11/citewfs-1.1
     ./bin/startup.sh